Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 Please note that in some cases function calls are indistinguishable from property access with `invoke`-convention call suffix.

 From this point on in this section we well refer to both as function calls.
-As described in [the function declaration section][Function declarations], function calls receive arguments of several different kinds:
+As described in [the function declaration section][Function declaration], function calls receive arguments of several different kinds:

 - Explicit receiver argument, used in calls with explicit receivers;
 - Normal arguments, provided directly inside the parentheses part of the call;